rejunity/tinyqv-byte-peripheral-ay8913/docs/info.md

 The envelope shape is controlled with 4-bit register, but can take only 10 distinct patterns.
 The speed of the envelope is controlled with 16-bit counter.
 Only a single envelope is produced that can be shared by any combination of the channels.

 ### Volume
-Each of the three AY-3-891x channels have dedicated DAC that converts 16 levels of volume to analog output.
-Volume levels are 3 dB apart in AY-3-891x.
+Each of the three AY-3-891x channels have dedicated DAC that converts 16 levels of volume to a logarithmic scale roughly 3 dB apart.

 ## IO pins